 November 15, 2013

-In what was arguably the most successful weekend in its long, storied competition history, the Pacific McGeorge Mock Trial program captured second-place finishes in two major national invitational tournaments, walking off with best individual advocate awards in both events.
+In what was arguably the most successful weekend in its long, storied competition history, the McGeorge Mock Trial program captured second-place finishes in two major national invitational tournaments, walking off with best individual advocate awards in both events.

 "It was a remarkable performance by our students against the best programs in the country," said Professor Cary Bricker, the director of the mock trial team.
 "It's the best we've ever done in either competition."